 DHS hasn’t explicitly said that it already follows writers and “influencers,” but maybe it should clarify its current operating procedures.
 Its proposed new journalist database would make the process more organized and systematic, allowing DHS to track reporters agency-wide.

-So, for instance, if I wrote a story about U.S. Customs for the Washington Post, my agency contact would have access to my TSA reporting history for this site.
+So, for instance, if I wrote a story about U.S. Customs, my agency contact would have access to my TSA reporting history for this site.
 That would make for an interesting conversation.

 From all outward appearances, DHS is trying to get more organized.
 It will need help.
 Agency communications departments are revolving doors of recent college graduates and federal appointees.
 None of them last long, in my experience.

 Also, these agencies aren’t known for their organizational ability.
 I mean, the TSA can’t even implement consistent screening practices across airports.
 I would be surprised if its staff could figure out how to use the new database, once built, let alone implement it in their daily interactions with journalists.